TokynBlast/pyTGM/README.md

 # Suggestions
 You don't always need everything for this library.
 Some things, like a beep can be used with \a
-These are called escape sequences.
+These are called escape sequences./n
-They can be combined with the library, to make the game even more powerful.
+They can be combined with the library, to make the game even more powerful./n In fact, that's what pyTGM does!
+It just provides an easier interface, to interact with these escape sequences!

 # Features